jimbonothing64/coderunner-doc/README.md

 - `sp_name`: the display name of the scratchpad
 - `sp_button_name`: the run button text to display
 - `sp_prefix_name`: the prefix answer check text to display
-- `sp_ace_lang`: the language used inside in the scratchpad when answering the question, this controlls syntax highlighting for
+- `sp_ace_lang`: the language used inside in the scratchpad when answering the question, this controlls syntax highlighting
 - `sp_run_lang`: the langauge used to run code when the run button is clicked, this should be the langauge your wrapper is written in (if applicable)
 - `sp_run_wrapper`:
 - `sp_run_wrapper_globalextra`: set to `true` if you want